Net Worth

 Since a very young age, Young Thug has had problems with the law.
 He spent four years in juvenile prison for breaking his teacher’s arm when he was in 6th grade.

 In 2014, he was arrested for possession of a controlled substance, reckless driving, reckless conduct, and driving without a seat belt.
-A year later, he was arrested in his home on weapon and drug possession charges.
+A year later, he was arrested in his home on weapons and drug possession charges.

 In May 2022, Young Thug was arrested in his mansion on multiple charges, including drug possession, armed robbery, and theft.
 He was also accused of being one of the leaders of a crime group called ‘Young Slime Life,’ which was involved in a plot to kill Lil Wayne.